Demagaa/LittleBanker/README.md

 This REST API service helps user to manage the customers, accounts and transactions of simplified bank model.

-Technologies: Java 17, Spring MVC, JDBC, Maven, Docker
+Technologies: Java 17, Spring MVC, MySQL, Maven, Docker

 Output: .war artifact built with Maven.